 Victoria is the capital of the province of British Columbia on the Pacific coast of Canada.
 Situated on the southern tip of Vancouver Island, Victoria is popular as a day-trip destination for visitors to (the city of) Vancouver.
 I’m one of those visitors – prior to my last visit, I’d been to Victoria several times on a day-trip from Vancouver.
-It’s one of my favourite things to do in Vancouver: jump on the ferry to Victoria in the morning and fly back to Vancouver by sea-plane in the late-afternoon.
 However, on my most recent trip, I decided to drive there from Vancouver and spend a few days in Victoria (map).
 I took the ferry that leaves from Tsawwassen (about an hour’s drive from downtown Vancouver) to Swartz Bay near Victoria.
 The journey on the ferry is gorgeous, especially when it slowly winds its way around the scenic Gulf Islands.
-I then spent three lovely days exploring Victoria and its surroundings, and quickly concluded that there are more things to do in Victoria than I thought!
+I then spent three days exploring Victoria and its surroundings, and quickly concluded that there are more things to do in Victoria, B.C. than I thought!
 Here are my recommendations:

-Whale-watching – The waters around Victoria are rich with marine life, including a variety of whales.
+The waters around Victoria are rich with marine life, including a variety of whales.
 The orcas or killer whales are easiest to spot but if you’re lucky, you may also spot minke and humpback whales!
-You can book a whale-watching tour with certified naturalists in downtown Victoria or you can choose to book in advance.
+You can join a whale-watching tour with certified marine biologists from downtown Victoria.

 During the Festive Season, the gardens are transformed into a magical wonderland with thousands of fairy lights and beautiful displays.
 And while you’re there, have a lovely meal at The Dining Room, which is located in the former Butchart residence.
 The Dining Room consistently ranks as one of the Top-100 restaurants in Canada.

-Go wine-tasting – yes, there’s a thriving wine industry on Vancouver Island!
+Yes, there’s a thriving wine industry on Vancouver Island!
 The first commercial vineyard was established on the island in 1970.
-Today, there are over 40 wineries that produce a selection of grape varieties such as Grüner Veltliner, Gewürztraminer, Pinor Gris/Noir and Merlot.
+Today, there are over 40 wineries that produce a selection of grape varieties such as Grüner Veltliner, Gewürztraminer, Pinot Gris/Noir and Merlot.
 The wineries are located between Victoria and Cowichan Lake, and many offer wine-tastings and meals.
 Many have beautiful surroundings which are perfect for a picnic!
 The closest wineries to Victoria are De Vine Vineyards and Symphony Vineyards (near the ferry terminal in Swartz Bay).
 There’s a Wine Route that runs from Victoria in a northerly direction – simply follow the burgundy/white ‘Wine Route’ signs.

 I stayed at the lovely Magnolia Hotel & Spa in downtown Victoria, a short walk from Government Street and the Inner Harbour.
 This luxury boutique hotel was recently voted as one of the top hotels in Canada and I totally agree.
 My room, with gorgeous harbour view, was spacious and the bed was very comfortable.